 Holding my hand, she led me behind the curtains.

 A door in a large wooden wall at the end of the corridor waited.
 It had very odd paintings surrounding it, many featuring the Wizard.
-She waved her hand and the door swung open.
+She waved her hand and it swung open.

 “This way,” she said, and walked into the dark.
 I followed.

 We passed a fine, private dining room, and then a quiet, well-appointed study.
 Another hundred feet or so we approached a flight of stairs that led to another, bigger flight that took us even deeper.
 Odd green spheres caught up to us and followed us down.
 I never learned what they were.

 At the bottom she waved her hand again, and another door, this one hidden and in a thick stone wall, opened.
 We went through, and the green spheres disappeared back up the stairs.

 “The stuffed hats don’t know about this place,” she said as she waved her hand again.
 Torches against the walls flared to life and the door closed.
 “They want to sit at the big round table in public view and talk about how good they are, how warm and fuzzy everything is if you just act properly, like all good witches do!”
 She raised her voice mockingly and tittered.
 “Sweetness and light solve all problems, don’t know you, Nathan?
 Just smile at it and pat it on the head, and it will behave!
 That’s what they’ve been doing to me.
 The sad thing is, it worked—for a while.
 But no longer.”

 I was listening to her, yes.
 But I was also looking at all the odd bottles and beakers and glass cups with mysterious bubbling liquids in them, and the twirly, twisty instruments, and wands, and the blackened skull on a small pedestal with the candle on top of its head and wax down its sides.
 The air smelled even stranger down here.
 Strange—but also very good.
 I couldn’t quite get a handle on it.
 It touched the back of my brain, but refused to come forward to be recognized.